Discovery Bottles Kids Can Make to Explore Sounds

 Roll the bottle on its side to hear sounds and see the contents.

-Shake it up close and shake it far away.
+Shake the bottle up close, then shake it far away.

 Compare fillers.